 Dec.
 24, 2020

 Looking back over my 13 years at Hatch Early Learning, I have witnessed a remarkable evolution.
-I recall the
+I recall the creation of our Product

 Running!
 Climbing!
 Jumping!
 These are important elements for optimal growth and development in young children.
 Not only are children strengthening bones and muscles, but they are also building their brains!
 Young children need time for active, full body play every day.